Salvatore Riina: Assassination of Falcone and Borsellino

 On 23 May 1992, Falcone, his wife Francesca Morvillo and three police officers died in the Capaci bombing on highway A29 outside Palermo.
 Two months later, Borsellino was killed along with five police officers in the entrance to his mother's apartment block by a car bomb in via D'Amelio.
 Both attacks were ordered by Riina.
 Ignazio Salvo, who had advised Riina against killing Falcone, was himself murdered on 17 September 1992.
 The public was outraged, both at the Mafia and also the politicians who they felt had failed to adequately protect Falcone and Borsellino.
 The Italian government arranged for a massive crackdown against the Mafia in response.
+Riina was given a life sentence for each of Falcone's and Borsellino's murders, in 1997 and 1999 respectively.